New York Federal Criminal Defense Attorney

 An example of such controlled meeting is a “proffer”.
 This means that the client agrees to meet with the prosecutor and the agents and speak with them and in return the prosecutor promises in writing that these statements would not be used against the client in court.
 The proffer may be a powerful defense tool or it could be an extremely dangerous idea.
 Whether or not the target should be meeting with the government is a very important question and only an experienced federal criminal attorney should be consulted on these matters.
 Federal criminal practice is hugely different from state criminal practice and you need to make sure that the attorney you consult with is experienced in handling federal criminal investigations.

 If you are under federal criminal investigation in New York, you need a law firm that has handled similar cases before.
-Federal criminal cases are hugely different from state criminal cases and most criminal lawyers don’t have adequate experience to handled federal cases (in fact, most lawyers have no experience handling federal cases).
+Federal criminal cases are hugely different from state criminal cases and most criminal lawyers don’t have adequate experience to handle federal cases (in fact, most lawyers have no experience handling such cases).
 At Joseph Potashnik and Associates PC, our New York City criminal attorneys have handled over a thousand federal criminal investigations and cases and tried over a hundred cases to jury verdict.
 We have over 70 years of combined experience in federal courts, including many high profile cases.
 If we get involved in the case early enough, the outcome of the case may be dramatically different.
-We don’t promise our clients the what they want to hear.
+We don’t promise our clients what they want to hear.
 We offer a realistic and honest assessment of the case.
 And then we just do our job of providing the best possible results.

 Here are some resent representative cases in which our clients were able to utilize our experience to their ultimate benefit: